hyoshioka0128/ai-hub/docs/architecture.md

 * Use customer-managed keys to encrypt the data, and store the keys in a Key Vault.
 This will ensure that the data is encrypted at rest, and the keys are stored in a secure location, and can be rotated as needed.
 * Use centralized RBAC (Azure AD) for the Key Vault to ensure that the access to the Key Vault is centrally managed and controlled.
-* Use Azure Policy to ensure that the Azure Open AI instance(s) are deployed with the right configuration, and that the configuration is maintained over time.
-For example, it is recommended to deploy Azure Open AI using a private endpoint, and not expose the service over the public internet.
+* Use Azure Policy to ensure that the Azure OpenAI instance(s) are deployed with the right configuration, and that the configuration is maintained over time.
+For example, it is recommended to deploy Azure OpenAI using a private endpoint, and not expose the service over the public internet.

 ### Identity and Access Management